Parallel Global Edge Switching for the Uniform Sampling of Simple Graphs with Prescribed Degrees: Experiments

 Recall that \trueparglobes may delay edge switches to resolve target dependencies.
 It does so by executing several rounds.
 To study the performance impact, we execute 20 global switches per graph of \textsc{NetRep} using $\nproc=32$~PUs and record the number of rounds per global switch, and the time accumulated on all rounds excluding the first one.
-As reported in \cref{fig:real-rounds}, the average number of rounds is low with a mean of $2.2$.
-Only one global switch required $8$~rounds and none more.
-This is a consequence of \cref{obs:target-dependencies}; as soon as the first edge switch of an insertion dependency chain is successful, the remaining ones can be rejected in the next round.
-As most edge switches are decided in the first round, the runtime impact of the following iterations is negligible for sufficiently large graphs: for all networks with more than 4M edges the first round accounts for more than $99\%$ of the runtime.
+As reported in \cref{fig:real-rounds}, the average number of rounds is low with a mean of $2.2$, and the maximum number of rounds we observed was $8$.
+For all networks with more than 4M edges the first round also accounts for more than $99\%$ of the runtime.
+This suggests that even in a case where more rounds are required, the performance impact of the following rounds is negligible for sufficiently large graphs.